jonathancho/DaboHealthBattleship/README.md

 DaboHealthBattleship
 ====================

 This is a battleship game I implemented using ruby.
-This was my first time using ruby so I'm sure there were things I could've done better.
+This was my first time using ruby so I'm sure there were many things I could've done better.
+Overall, I spent about 1 and a half - 2 days on this project.
+I would've liked to spent more time to improve it but I have to leave on a trip.

 How to Play
 ====================